 Smaller business and start ups will benefit with net neutrality.
 They will not have to pay extra or be pushed out of the browsing experience by larger monopolies that can afford to have better placement in search engine results.

 Earlier this month the Federal Appeals Court announced that the FCC can repeal net neutrality; however, it cannot block and state laws regarding net neutrality.
-States have been pushing to pass laws regarding net neutrality.
 You can view where each state stands here.
 South Carolina’s legislation is free to read here.
-Overall 34 states have introduced bills in regard to net neutrality.
+Overall 34 states have introduced bills in regard to neutrality.
 The FCC is unhappy with the latest court decision, as they believe that the new ruling will hurt competitiveness and create an uncertain market.
-Until then, the states will continue to push bills to keep net neutrality.
+Until then, the states will continue to push bills to keep it.

 At Advanced Integrated Controls we believe in delivering the best for our customers.
 Whether it is innovative products or the latest in technology, we are here to connect you to the world.